 - Rolling planning can be requested from half of August in PCS following the principal of “first come, first served”, via the published RFC North Sea – Mediterranean (RFC2) Rolling Planning PaPs; the IMs are safeguarding the published Rolling Planning capacity from requests placed at an earlier stage.

-- In the testing phase, “Rolling Planning” can only be requested for one timetable year (TT2020), and not for multiple years (as foreseen within the theoretical concept of TTR).
-A How to video has been made for placing RP path requests (in dutch).
+- In the current phase, “Rolling Planning” can only be requested for one timetable year, and not for multiple years (as foreseen within the theoretical concept of TTR).
+A How to video for PCS has been made for placing RP path requests.